ManageIQ/manageiq-pods/README.md

 ##Purpose

-This example gives a basic template to deploy a two-pod MIQ appliance with DB stored in a persistent volume.
+This example gives a base template to deploy a multi-pod ManageIQ appliance with the DB stored in a persistent volume on OSE.
 It provides a step-by-step setup including cluster administrative tasks as well as basic user information and commands.
-The current MIQ image requires a **privileged** pod.
-The ultimate goal of the project is to be able to decompose MIQ into several containers running on a pod or a series of pods.
+The ultimate goal of the project is to be able to decompose the ManageIQ appliance into several containers running on a pod or a series of pods.

 ###Prerequisites: